Skip to content

 Identifying reliable biomarkers can aid drug discovery and potentially increase success rates.
 Let’s take a deeper look at why biomarkers are important in drug discovery.

-Biomarkers play a key role in the initial phases of drug discovery and development, as they can help identify potential therapeutic targets through identifying molecular pathways of disease.
+Biomarkers play a key role in the initial phases of drug discovery and development, as they can help identify potential therapeutic targets by identifying molecular pathways of disease.
 In addition, biomarkers can aid our understanding of the mechanisms of candidate therapeutics, which can further help assess the validity of potential therapeutics.

 Biomarkers are also vital in later stages of drug development and are used in clinical research and clinical trials to assess response to treatments.